apue, example 1

 The first example in APUE shows the use of the C standard library to

-.
+implement a very simple ls.
 The C standard library abstracts away a

 number of issues, namely :